A New Chapter for Irwin: Joining Forces with FactSet

-Download The IRO's Guide to Building a Strong Investor Brand
+Download The Ultimate Guide to Investor Relations

 Rightly or wrongly, observers and participants in the capital markets tend to associate a company’s share price performance as a proxy for the quality of the products and/or services it provides.
 Rapid declines in share price may lead to the perception that there has been a material deterioration in the quality of said products/services being offered, which can create additional challenges for companies in areas such as sales, marketing, and product management.
 It can also indirectly affect a company’s ability to compete effectively.

 With a substantial drop in share price naturally comes frustrated investors trying to better understand the reasons for the decline.
 A significant increase in inbound questions to IR & the C-suite can distract management and take away their time dedicated to running the business - this becomes particularly more acute if the inquiries are coming from your largest shareholders.
 Heightened levels of distraction amongst the upper-levels of management can adversely impact an organization’s operational efficiency, productivity, and strategic decision-making abilities.
+This is why it’s critical for IR teams to use a CRM that will help them reduce friction and save time when communicating with investors.

 One of the key advantages of being a public company is being able to quickly and efficiently issue equity as an alternative to other forms of financing (ie. debt).
 Issuing equity can be a beneficial and value-enhancing decision when shares are trading at levels above their intrinsic value and the proceeds are used to fund strategic initiatives with attractive IRRs.
 Conversely, issuing equity at a share price that is believed by investors to be below intrinsic value can be a value-destroying decision and oftentimes further exacerbates the impact of dilution.